mjemmeson/Geo-UK-Postcode-Regex/README.md

     my $parsed = Geo::UK::Postcode::Regex->parse( $pc, \%options );

-Returns hashref of the constituent parts.
+Returns hashref of the constituent parts - see SYNOPSIS.
+Missing parts will be set as undefined.

 ## outcode